phpMussel/phpMussel/_docs/readme.EN.txt

  4B.
 CLI (COMMAND LINE INTERFACE)

- phpMussel can be run as an interactive file scanner in CLI mode under windows as of the latest version of phpMussel.
+ phpMussel can be run as an interactive file scanner in CLI mode under Windows-based systems.
 Refer to the "HOW TO INSTALL (FOR CLI)" section of this readme file for more details.

+ For a list of available CLI commands, at the CLI prompt, type 'c', and press Enter.

                                      ~ ~ ~